 Thorough recall and understanding of these Affinities and the way they interact with each other will often be the critical deciding factor in combat.

 Turn off Auto-battle as you try out newly acquired Champions

-Take pride in the campaign before diving into dungeons
+Explore the Campaign before diving into Dungeons

-There’s a lot to be found in the Raid: Shadow Legends campaign, and even more for players to unlock through gameplay.
+There’s a lot to be found in the RAID: Shadow Legends Campaign, and even more for players to unlock through gameplay.

-Also, equipping your Champions with gear from the campaign will make it easier to advance farther in the dungeons to earn even better gear.
-As such, it’s actually best to simply ignore the dungeons until you’ve nearly completed the campaign.
+Also, equipping your Champions with gear from the Campaign will make it easier to advance farther in the Dungeons to earn even better gear.
+As such, it’s actually best to simply ignore the Dungeons until you’ve nearly completed the Campaign.